 7. Diversify Your Portfolio:

 Don’t keep all of your eggs in one basket and diversify your investment portfolio.
 To properly diversify your investments, you should invest in assets that have very low or negative correlations so when one goes down the other one doesn’t automatically go down with it.
+Just make sure you do your research before you start expanding into other asset classes like cryptocurrency (here’s an article on the Robinhood crypto wallet) or real estate.

 Investing isn’t learned overnight; it takes a lot of research and practice to become a successful investor.
 I suggest you follow these seven tips before beginning to invest with your hard-earned money.
 I strongly urge you to check out some of the resources that were mentioned in this article.
 To gain practice investing, I suggest you use StockTrak.com or HowTheMarketWorks.com.
 To educate yourself about the stock market, I suggest you use resources like WallStreetSurvivor.com or PersonalFinanceLab.com.